Gun law in the Czech Republic: History

 History of Czech civilian firearms possession extends over 600 years back, when local militia became the first force whose military strategy and tactics depended on mass use of firearms in battlefield warfare during the 1419 - 1434 Hussite wars.

 In 1419, the Hussite revolt against Catholic church and Sigismund, Holy Roman Emperor started.
 The ensuing Hussite wars over religious freedom and political independence represented a clash between professional Crusader armies from all around Europe, relying mostly on standard medieval tactics and cold weapons, and primarily commoners' militia-based Czech forces which relied on use of firearms.
 First serving as auxiliary weapons, firearms gradually became indispensable for the Hussite armies.

 1421 marks a symbolical beginning of the Czech civilian firearms possession due to two developments: enactment of formal duty of all inhabitants to obey call to arms by provisional elected Government in order to defend the country and first battle in which Hussite Taborite militia employed firearms as the main weapons of attack.

 Universal right to keep arms was affirmed in 1517 Wenceslaus Agreement.
 In 1524 the Enactment on Firearms was passed, establishing rules and permits for carrying of firearms.
 Firearms legislation remained permissive until the 1939-1945 German occupation.
 The 1948-1989 period of Communist dictatorship marked another period of severe gun restrictions.

-Permissive firearms legislation returned in 1990s after the fall of Communist dictatorship.
+Permissive firearms legislation returned in 1990s after the fall of Communist regime.
 Today, the "right to acquire, keep and bear arm" is explicitly recognized in the first Article of the Firearms Act.
 On constitutional level, the Charter of Fundamental Rights and Freedoms includes the "right to defend own life or life of another person also with arms".

 Article 6(4) of the Charter of Fundamental Rights and Freedoms

 Czech Constitutional Charter of Fundamental Rights and Freedoms Article 6(4) states that "the right to defend own life or life of another person also with arms is guaranteed under conditions set out in the law."

 Media dubbed the provision "Czech Republic's second amendment" both in connection with the protection of the right to keep and bear arms in the US constitution and due to the fact that before approval of this provision, the Czech Charter of Fundamental Rights and Freedoms had only been amended once since adoption in 1992.

-According to the Czech gun laws expert and attorney Tomáš Gawron the provision bears no resemblance to the American second amendment.
-Unlike its US counterpart, the Czech provision doesn't stipulate a restraint on Government's power, but only symbolically sets out significance of the mentioned right and otherwise leaves the Government a free hand in setting detailed conditions in law.
-By being mostly symbolic, the provision is more similar to the Article 10 of Mexican constitution.
-Also while the American second amendment centers on the right to keep and bear arms, the Czech provision deals primarily with right of personal defense, including with arms.
+The provision is interpreted as guaranteeing legal accessibility of arms in a way that must ensure possibility of effective self-defense and as constitutional stipulation which underscores the individual right to be prepared with arms against an eventual attack, i.e. that courts cannot draw a negative inference from the fact that a defender had been preparing to avert a possible attack with use of weapons.